Student Voting Guide | Texas

 The Brennan Center is committed to giving students as much information as possible to help you exercise your constitutional right to vote.
 More than ever in recent history, changes to voting laws are being implemented in ways that can affect your ability to make your vote count.
-In addition to the content you will find in this Student Voting Guide, a report that we issued last year documents a number of these changes and we continue to track passed and pending voting law changes here.
+In addition to the content you will find in this Student Voting Guide, we continue to track passed and pending voting law changes here.
 While we are working to give you up-to-date information, we urge you to be proactive!
 In order to ensure you have all the information you need before casting your vote, you should also check with your state and local election officials for information about additional requirements or regulations.

-This voting guide was last updated in February 2012.
+This voting guide was last updated October 22, 2014.

 The Texas voter registration application form is available here.
 Texas does not accept online voter registration, so all registrations must be either mailed or completed in person.
 Your mailed application can be filled out by hand or filled out electronically here.
 You can also request a postage-paid voter registration form online or visit your local post office, library, Texas Department of Public Safety office, or Texas Department of Human Services office to pick up an application.
 We recommend calling these offices beforehand to make sure they carry voter registration applications.

 After you apply, your voter registration certificate (proof of registration) will be sent to you within 30 days.
 Make sure that all of the information on the card is correct; if there is a mistake, make corrections and return the card to your county election official.
 This card will list your precinct and polling place.
 If you applied for and received a permanent exemption from Texas’s photo identification requirement on the basis of a disability, this card will indicate that.
 In this circumstance, you must present this card when you go vote.